SecretumTheme/secretum/README.md

 * Bugs / issues do NOT need to be reported.
 We know.
 * This theme is for advanced WordPress / Bootstrap 4 users.
 If you need instructions past what is going to be explained below, then this theme is without question not for you.
 Otherwise, you're going to love this theme, I guarantee it.
 * The master branch is stable, it is running live on Websites.
-* The dev branch is not stable and could be vastly different code, bad and good.
 * Anything can change and no changes are logged during Alpha.
 We know what needs to be done, and it's being done.
 Even the child theme can change!
 * Use at your own risk, no support is provided.